 One size fits all - bearings are designed to work with all skateboard wheels.

-Large amounts of friction causes metal bearings to heat up and expand, which can cause them damage.
+Friction causes metal bearings to heat up and expand, which can cause them damage.
 That’s why proper, regular maintenance of your bearings is so important.
 The effects of friction are far less damaging to ceramic bearings so, naturally, they last a lot longer.

 We can let you in on a secret!
 All skate bearings will run as fast as one another out of the box.
 The ABEC rating is not, in fact, a measure of speed but rather a measure of precision for bearing manufacture.